 - Dancing, either freestyle or through songs with movements, such as "I'm a Little Teapot," "The Wheels on the Bus," or "Popcorn": I'm a piece of popcorn, put me in a pan/Shake me, shake me, as fast as you can (child shimmies, shakes, and jumps)/And I ... will ... (child crouches down low) ...
 POP!" (child jumps as high as he can).
 (Dance and movement classes, like pre-ballet, can be fun but aren't necessary for motor-skills development.)

-- Walking around the house, neighborhood, or park.
+- Walking, around the house, neighborhood, or park.
 For variety, add in marching, jogging, skipping, hopping, or even musical instruments to form a parade.
-As you walk, count, play games, or tell stories.
+As you walk, tell stories, count, or play games.

 - Swimming and other water play.

 - Balancing: Have your child walk on a piece of string or tape, a low beam or plank at the playground, or a homemade balance beam.

 - Playing pretend: Kids boost motor skills when they use their bodies to become waddling ducks, stiff-legged robots, galloping horses, soaring planes—whatever their imagination comes up with!